 And then there are days like today.

 I double booked a playdate.
-And actually, I triple booked it.
+And because I wasn’t paying attention, I triple booked it.

 I made a mistake at work and felt foolish.